Karolinenylaender/MSSwaypointsSearch/readme.md

 Loading this file you can find:
 * 'Population': the Population for the current generation
-* 'Path': a map that cointains the 'fullpath' and 'transitionIndices' for each individual in the population.
+* 'Path': a map that cointains the 'fullpath', 'angles' and 'transitionIndices' for each individual in the population.

 *Evaluate experiments*